Luruu/RViewer/README.md

 ## hardware/software requirements (to generate subtitles):
 - Windows/MacOS/Linux
-- at least 2GB free space for basic libraries / at least 5 GB free space for libraries/models
+- at least 600MB free space for mandatory libraries / at least 5 GB free space for all libraries/models
 - at least 1GB VRAM for OpenAI Tiny Model, 2GB VRAM for Small Model

 ## setup